Livewell Southwest: Privacy Statement

 How do we keep your personal data safe and maintain confidentiality?

-You have the right to privacy and confidentiality under the Data Protection Act (1998), the Human Rights Act (1998) and the Common Law Duty of Confidence.
+You have the right to privacy and confidentiality under the Data Protection Act (2018) & General Data Protection Legislation (2016), the Human Rights Act (1998) and the Common Law Duty of Confidence.
 The Equality Act (2010) may also apply in some circumstances.
 Everyone working for the NHS or providing services on behalf of the NHS has a legal duty to maintain the highest level of confidentiality.

 Livewell Southwest has a senior person responsible for protecting the confidentiality of your personal data and ensuring we comply with the law.
 This is known as the Data Protection Officer, and within our organisation this role sits with our Information Governance Lead.